Mesoscale two-sample testing for networks: Introduction

-We propose new methodology for mesoscale two-sample testing which can take advantage of low-dimensional network structure in a much more robust fashion.
-In contrast to previous network model-based approaches, our methods work with projections of the edges in $\mathcal{S}$ and thus remain robust to model and tuning parameter misspecification, similar to previous (random) projection-based approaches for high-dimensional two-sample testing and classification \citep{lopes11more, cannings17randomprojection}.
-Assuming independent edges, we have a natural split of the data into the edges in $\mathcal{S}$, which will be used for testing the mesoscale hypothesis; and the held out edges in $-\mathcal{S}$, which would otherwise be discarded, as they are not directly related to the mesoscale hypothesis.
-In Section~\ref{subsec:proj_learning}, we will show that low-dimensional network models imply shared structure inside and outside of $\mathcal{S}$ that can make such a learned projection informative for mesoscale testing.
-In summary, our projection-based method makes the most of the available information to test the mesoscale hypothesis: its size properties are robust to any specification of expected adjacency matrices for which the null is satisfied, and when we are in a favorable setting, where the edges in $-\mathcal{S}$ are informative for the test, that information can still be incorporated.
+Our new proposal for mesoscale two-sample testing takes advantage of low-dimensional latent structure in a much more robust fashion.
+In contrast to previous network model-based approaches, our methods work with projections of the edges in $\mathcal{S}$ and thus remain robust to model and tuning parameter misspecification.
+Assuming independent edges, we have a natural split of the data into the edges in $\mathcal{S}$, which will be used for testing the mesoscale hypothesis; and the held out edges in its complement $-\mathcal{S}$, which would otherwise be discarded.
+In Section~\ref{subsec:proj_learning}, we will show that low-dimensional network models imply shared structure between these two sets that can make $-\mathcal{S}$ informative for mesoscale testing.
+Our projection-based method thus makes the most of the available information to test the mesoscale hypothesis: its size properties are robust to any specification of expected adjacency matrices for which the null is satisfied, and when the edges in $-\mathcal{S}$ are informative for the test, incorporating that information increases power.